HirogaKatageri/HirogaKatageri/README.md

 - 💍 I met and married my wife in 2019.
 - 👧 We had our first child in 2020.
-- 👦 We're having our second child in 2022.
+- 👧 We had our second child in 2022.
 - 😎 My focus is mostly on Mobile Applications, Backend and AI.

 ### Languages and Tools 🧰